 Product » Xeams » Installation scenarios

-Installing Xeams firewall on a same machine where your primary email server is running
+Installing Xeams on a same machine where your primary email server is running

 - Want to use Xeams to filter junk messages

-- Users are currently connecting to this email server to send and receive their emails
+- Users connect to this email server to send and receive their emails

 - The internal IP address of your primary server 192.168.1.10